tcarland/scala-parseopts/README.md

   $@
 ```

-The code for performing the parsing is relatively straight-forward:
+The code for performing the parsing is relatively straight-forward and consists primarily of
+the following scala function:

 ```
 object ParseOpts {